- Barajar

 Those promotion activities—other than advertising, publicity, and

-personal selling—that stimulate interest, trial, or purchase by final customers or
+personal selling—that stimulate interest, trial, or purchase by final customers or others in the channel. |

 Publicity